Connecting People with Jobs

 Sam Dix ’13 attended the event to contribute his expertise to the team, which includes Allie Meng, ENG ’15; Zili Xiang, AAP ’16, MPS Information Science ’17; W. Aaron Lee, Hum Ec ’16, and Dongdong Yu, MPS Dyson ’16, MPS Information Science ’17.

 There, freelance user experience designer Shan Oran Liu met David Brewer, Yang-Tan Institute extension associate.
 Brewer and John Robinson, CEO of Our Ability, an online service that helps people with disabilities find jobs, had been hoping to develop an application for young job

 “John and I have long been working on this idea of mobile connectability,” Brewer said.
 “Most young people have smartphones.”

 They are also accustomed to texting, Liu said.
 Liu and others at the hackathon worked with teenagers onsite to come up with the chatbot, which uses IBM Watson artificial intelligence to ask users questions in a texting format.
 The inventors are working to include voice recognition for people who can’t type or who have low vision.

 Besides helping students identify skills, interests and career goals, the software suggests local internships or jobs, Brewer said.

 Brewer and Robinson are working to make the chatbot part of Our Ability Connect, the national online job board for Our Ability.
 The project will cost about $25,000, Brewer said.
 He, Robinson and Porter are working to secure funding.

 Brewer envisions the chatbot “impacting the lives of young people everywhere.”

-She envisions it eventually being used by a variety of agencies not only in the employment world, but in the development of similar apps which would allow people with disabilities to live independently.
+She expects it might be used by a variety of agencies, not only in the employment world, but in the development of similar apps helping people with disabilities to live independently.